 TOMAX 12-Inch 100 Tooth TCG Aluminum and Non-Ferrous Metal Saw Blade

 This 12-inch blade is ideal for cutting nonferrous metals.
 There are other manufacturers that specialize in making blades for cutting this type of metal and they generally have a negative rake design.

-Most of them have carbide ground design with triple chip configuration.
-This allows the blade to give glass smooth cuts and give out a better performance than most ATBR positive hook design blade.
+Most of them have carbide ground designs with triple chip configurations.
+This allows the blade to give glass smooth cuts and give out a better performance than most ATBR positive hook design blades.